ropensci/GSODR/paper/paper.md

 easily be used in research and a function to help identify stations within a given radius of a point of interest.
-To help facilitate speed and provided extra data, a list which only includes stations with valid latitude and longitude values is provided with the package.
-This station list includes a data set of 200 metre buffered elevation values, derived from the CGIAR-CSI SRTM hole-filled 90 metre data set [@Jarvis2008] as well.
+To help facilitate speed and provided extra data, a list which only includes stations with valid latitude and longitude values is provided with the package, with users having the option of retrieving and using the latest information from NOAA if this list is out of date.
+Extra data included is a set of 200 metre buffered elevation values, derived from the CGIAR-CSI SRTM hole-filled 90 metre data set [@Jarvis2008] to help address discrepancies in reported elevation for the stations.

 Upon download, stations are individually checked for a user-specified number of missing days.
 Stations files with too many missing observations are omitted from